 - The Management Committee: The Management Committee provides enterprise-wide strategic direction for all aspects of DTCC's (including DTC's) businesses, technology and operations, human capital, financial health, and risk management.
 Among its responsibilities, the Management Committee periodically reviews and assesses overall performance, including but not limited to, goals, metrics, targets, and budget, and approves recommendations for change as necessary.
 The Management Committee provides oversight and governance for the management committees. - The Management Risk Committee: The MRC is primarily responsible for implementing DTCC's risk management framework by overseeing the management of credit, market, liquidity, operational, and systemic risks in accordance with the DTCC Corporate Risk Management Policy and the Risk Tolerance Statements.
 Among its responsibilities, the MRC (i) reviews and approves at least annually those risk management policies and procedures directly supportive to the management of credit, market, liquidity, operational and systemic risks; (ii) where applicable, approves applicants for DTC membership, and oversees other DTC Rule and participation matters: (iii) reviews reporting of RTS Risks and related risk tolerance thresholds for DTC, and escalates, as appropriate, those matters requiring Board level consideration to the BRC or other Board committees. - Investment Management Committee: The IMC was formed to drive a more rigorous and disciplined approach to how DTCC manages business planning and allocates resources for the annual IT budget.
-The IMC oversees and monitors DTCC's portfolio of investments and initiatives to support optimal deployment of information technology and financial resources to the highest priorities.

-- IT Governance Committee ("ITGC"): The ITGC provides holistic and comprehensive governance for DTCC's IT organization to (i) facilitate the oversight of the organization's IT strategy, (ii) assess performance and progress against that strategy, and (iii) provide oversight of the technology capabilities that support DTCC's technology.
+The IMC oversees and monitors DTCC's portfolio of investments and initiatives to support optimal deployment of information technology and financial resources to the highest priorities. - IT Governance Committee ("ITGC"): The ITGC provides holistic and comprehensive governance for DTCC's IT organization to (i) facilitate the oversight of the organization's IT strategy, (ii) assess performance and progress against that strategy, and (iii) provide oversight of the technology capabilities that support DTCC's technology.
 Consistent with this purpose, the ITGC oversees the development of infrastructure capabilities, technology resources, processes and controls necessary to fulfill delivery requirements and monitors key technology metrics associated with the delivery of IT's services.
-The ITGC also reviews critical matters and material risk concerns related to new and existing IT services. - Resiliency Committee: The Resiliency Committee's responsibilities include (i) providing governance over DTCC's Resiliency Program strategy and supporting activities, (ii) reviewing regulatory letters/expectations regarding business resilience and ensuring execution of committed regulatory action plans, (iii) evaluating risks and issues related to the Resiliency Program, (iv) making recommendations for the prioritization of technology efforts supporting defined Recovery Time Objectives as well as resiliency generally, (v) reviewing the status of the Resiliency Program, including monitoring budget and resourcing, progress on deliverables, milestones, key decisions, and (vi) receiving and reviewing periodic updates with respect to recovery and wind-down planning.
+The ITGC also reviews critical matters and material risk concerns related to new and existing IT initiatives and services.